Common algorithms

 • The algorithm’s time or space complexity increases proportionally with the input size.

-• Linear search: Often characterized by a single loop over the input data.
+• Linear search: Often characterised by a single loop over the input data.

 • Example: Finding an item in an unsorted list by checking each element one by one.